MileHacker Logo

 Ideal Timing for Experiences

-• Sightseeing and Walking Tours: Spring and Autumn (April-May, September-October) offer pleasant weather for extensive walking.
+• Sightseeing and Walking Tours: Spring and Autumn (April-May, September-October) offer agreeable temperatures for extensive walking.

-• Bosphorus Cruises: Late Spring to Early Autumn (May-September) has good weather for the scenic waterway.
+• Bosphorus Cruises: Late Spring to Early Autumn (May-September) is equipped with good weather for the scenic waterway.

 • Museums and Indoor Attractions: Winter (November-March) has comfort for exploring without summer the heat or crowds.